bena-tshishiku/bena-tshishiku.github.io/_teaching/2025-spring.md

 ## Announcements

+* (3/3) Midterm 1 will be released tomorrow after class/office hours and due Friday March 7 by 5pm.
-* (2/26) The first midterm will be next week, take home, Wednesday to Friday.
-Accordingly, there will be no class on Thursday 3/6.
+* (2/26) There will be no class on Thursday 3/6 (work on the midterm).
-* (2/26) Office hours today (Wednesday) will start after the department colloquium is over (approximately 5:15p).
-* (2/13) HW3 is posted below and due Friday 2/28.

 ## Course information